 If you have pages that are a part of your main website, like a pricing page, a blog or an about us page, use a subfolder.

-Subdomains vs subfolders in 2019
+Subdomains vs subfolders

 The subdomain vs subfolder debate is still ongoing.
 Truthfully, there’s no such thing as a right answer.
 There is only best practice based on experience and experimentation.